MLBZ521/MacAdmin/Software/Avast/ReadMe.md

 ## Configuration Notes ##

 Everything below is configuration details found in plists or configuration files that can be edited to set preferences found in the application GUI.
 I use these in a Jamf Extension Attribute to get the status of the local client.
+Around the release of version v13, the configuration files for the Shields changed from a traditional `ini` formatted file, to a `JSON` formatted file.

 Values
   * 0 = Disabled
   * 1 = Enabled

 Shields
   * File
     * Location:  /Library/Application Support/Avast/config/com.avast.fileshield.conf
-   * ENABLED=1
+    * If enabled, the file contains an empty json object `{}`
   * Mail and Web
     * Location:  /Library/Application Support/Avast/config/com.avast.proxy.conf
-   * [mail]
-     * ENABLED=1
-   * [web]
-     * ENABLED=1
+    * JSON objects for mailshield and webshield
+      * The objects do not specify if the shields are enabled, only disabled

 Update Config